Tina-Linux/Tina_d1x_mangopi-sbc/README.md

 # Tina_d1x_mangopi-sbc_MQ
-Added mangopi-sbc MQ board level files for Tina SDK
+Added mangopi-sbc MQ and MQ Pro board level files for Tina SDK

 # How To Use